 - 1 cup brown lentils, cooked (red lentils also work well)

 - 2 tbsp walnuts (chopped)

 - 1 tbsp nutritional yeast (or vegan parmesan altarnative)

 - 1 celery

-- Season bolognese sauce with ½ tsp of salt and 1 tsp sugar.
+- Season bolognese sauce with salt to taste and sugar.
 Mix and taste.
-Add more salt if necessary.½ tsp salt, 1 tsp sugar
+Add more salt if necessary.Salt to taste, 1 tsp sugar

 - Put the saucepan over medium heat and add walnuts and pasta.
 Cook and mix everything together until fully incorporated (2-4 minutes).
 The bolognese sauce should stick to the pasta (shouldn’t be liquidy) and have a nice consistency.2 tbsp walnuts

-- Serve lentil bolognese spaghetti and top with some vegetarian parmesan or nutritional yeast and basil leaves.1 tbsp vegetarian parmesan or nutritional yeast
+- Serve lentil bolognese spaghetti and top with some nutritional yeast or vegetarian parmesan and basil leaves.1 tbsp nutritional yeast